This post may contain affiliate links. Please read my disclosure policy.

 Serve warm or at room temperature.
 I recommend serving with a scoop of good vanilla ice cream for a special treat.
 Store leftovers in an airtight container at room temperature.
 Pies are best eaten within a day or two of baking.

-Click for Perfect Pie Crust - double crust pastry recipe
+Click this link for Perfect Pie Crust - double crust pastry recipe

 For the recipe you will need six (6) 4.5-inch tart pans with removable bottoms.